hunny9891/558_hw1/readme.md

 ***Delete Query***
 ----
-  Delete a previous query from the database
+  Delete a previous record from the database
 * **URL**

   /api/images